t2o2/makecode-space-invader/README.md

-### Space Invaders with MakeCode Arcade: A Tutorial for Kids
+# Space Invaders with MakeCode Arcade

 **Objective**: In our game, you'll be the pilot of a spaceship trying to defend Earth from waves of alien invaders.
 Shoot them down before they reach you!